bipio-server/bip-pod-flow/README.md

 ## Installation

-From bipio server install directory
+From bipio server root directory

-    npm install bip-pod-flow
+    npm install bip-pod-facebook
+    ./tools/pod-install.js -a facebook [-u optional account-wide channel auto install]

-Auto install script will register the pod with the bipio server and add sparse configuration to your NODE_ENV environment config ('default.json', staging or production) keyed to 'flow'.
+The pod-install script is a server script which will register the pod with the bipio server and add sparse configuration to your NODE_ENV environment config ('default.json', staging or production) keyed to 'facebook', based on the default config in the pod constructor.
+It will also move the pod icon into the server cdn

 Manually restart the bipio server at your convenience.